IlyaSob/ONLYOFFICE-API-macro/server/README.md

 - Copy the contents of basicMacro.js file from this repository.
 - Open the Plugins Tab in the Spreadsheet, and click on Macros.
 - Paste the contents of the basicMacro.js file and create a new macro.
 Click 'OK' to save the macro.
-- Enter the query you want to search for in the A11 cell.
+- Enter the query you want to search for in the A1 cell.
 Save the changes.
+Note: Your changes won't be saved to the spreadsheet if the cursor is still in the A1 cell.
+Make sure the cursor is not in editing mode.
 - Run the macro.

 ## Advanced Macro Setup